The Concord Board of Education at its meeting March 4, 2026. Credit: CATHERINE McLAUGHLIN / Monitor

-Running their fingers along the lines of a spreadsheet outlining staff cuts, Concord teachers and administrators fidgeted and shared heavy glances at the school board’s meeting Monday night meeting.
+Running their fingers along the lines of a spreadsheet outlining staff cuts and sharing heavy glances, Concord teachers and administrators fidgeted in their seats at the school board’s budget meeting.

 They had reasons to: The Concord Board of Education agreed to post for public discussion a spending plan that would pull about 35 positions from the district’s payroll in 2027.

-While not a finalized budget, the plan would bring salary and benefit expenses down $4.1 million from the first draft of the school budget, chipping away at a $17 million shortfall with the help of another $6.8 million in non-staff reductions.
+While not a finalized budget, the plan would bring salary and benefit expenses down $4.1 million from the first draft of the school budget.
+Alongside another $6.8 million in non-staff reductions, the board has reduced what began as a $17 million shortfall by about two thirds.
 Other cuts are still being discussed.

-Faced with a severe financial picture, Board President Pam Walsh lamented the district’s difficult position.
+Board President Pam Walsh was frank about the district’s severe financial position.

 “This budget sucks.
 I’m just going to say it.
 It’s horrible.
 This is not why I ran for the school board,” Walsh said Monday night.
 “But I also know that we cannot offer a 25% tax increase to the people in this community.
 They can’t afford that.”